 There are three classes of people: those that see, those that see when they are told, and those that do not see… Leonardo da Vinci

 And may I add another special class: those bloggers that ‘like…like…like’ even though they only rarely see.
-And that’s sometimes even me!
+And that sometimes was once even me!

 Leonardo di ser Piero da Vinci (15 April 1452 – 2 May 1519), more commonly Leonardo da Vinci or simply Leonardo, was an Italian polymath of the Renaissance whose areas of interest included invention, drawing, painting, sculpting, architecture, science, music, mathematics, engineering, literature, anatomy, geology, astronomy, botany, writing, history, and cartography.